Storage, Indexing & Query Optimization for Geospatial Data Lineage & Provenance Tracking Systems

 CTEs, Window Functions, and Recursive Traversal

 Common Table Expressions (CTEs) improve readability but can sometimes materialize intermediate results unnecessarily.
-Use WITH RECURSIVE sparingly for lineage traversal, and prefer graph-native queries when available.
+Use WITH RECURSIVE for lineage traversal when staying in PostgreSQL, and prefer graph-native queries when a graph database is available.
 Window functions like ROW_NUMBER() or LAG() are highly effective for tracking version deltas and identifying when a dataset’s CRS or schema changed across processing steps.
-When implementing Optimizing Lineage Queries, prioritize index-only scans by covering frequently queried columns in composite indexes, and avoid SELECT * in production lineage APIs.
+When querying lineage APIs, prioritize index-only scans by covering frequently queried columns in composite indexes, and avoid SELECT * in production lineage endpoints.

 Version Control and State Management

 Geospatial datasets evolve.
 Raster tiles get reprojected, vector layers get merged, and attribute schemas get normalized.
 Without clear state tracking, lineage queries return ambiguous or conflicting results.
-Version Tagging Strategies ensure that every transformation event is anchored to a specific dataset snapshot, processing engine version, and parameter set.
 Use immutable hash identifiers (e.g., SHA-256 of input geometries + process config) as primary lineage keys.
 This prevents duplicate records and enables deterministic query results across distributed environments.

 Managing Scale, Storage Bloat & Compliance